jquery-i18n-properties/jquery-i18n-properties/README.md

 ## About
 **jQuery.i18n.properties** is a lightweight jQuery plugin for providing internationalization to javascript from ‘.properties’ files, just like in Java Resource Bundles.
 It loads and parses resource bundles (.properties) based on provided language and country codes (ISO-639 and ISO-3166) or language reported by browser.

 Resource bundles are ‘.properties‘ files containing locale specific key-value pairs.
 The use of ‘.properties‘ files for translation is specially useful when sharing i18n files between Java and Javascript projects.
-This plugin loads the default file (eg, Messages.properties) first and then locale specific files (Messages_pt.properties, then Messages_pt_PT.properties), so that a default value is always available when there is no translation provided.
+This plugin loads the default file (eg, Messages.properties) first and then locale specific files (Messages_pt.properties, then Messages_pt_BR.properties), so that a default value is always available when there is no translation provided.
 Translation keys will be available to developer as javascript variables/functions (functions, if translated value contains substitutions (eg, {0}) or as a map.

 This plugin was inspired on the [Localisation assistance for jQuery from Keith Wood](http://web.archive.org/web/20140517213544/http://keith-wood.name/localisation.html).